We all want to feel more relaxed, be more focused and have more energy every day.

 - Focus only on the “now.”

-- It helps you maintain our concentration and focus better.
+- It helps us maintain our concentration and focus better.

-- It helps us relax more, which in turn, helps us manage stress better.
+- It helps us relax more, which helps us manage stress better.

 - It gets us into the habit of slowing down our thoughts as we slow down our breathing.

-- It makes us more aware of things happening around us at any given moment.
+- It makes us more aware of things happening around us.

 - Practice being in a state of innocence.
-This is a technique that comes naturally to children but we tend to lose it as we grow older.
-Being in innocence means observing what is going on around us by being child-like.
-In other words, we observe the world around us through the eyes of a child.
-This will make us pay attention to all the wonderful, miraculous things that are happening around us at any given moment.
-The more child-like we are, the more we will recognise what a wonderful life we actually do have.
+This is a technique that comes naturally to children, but we lose it as we grow older.
+Being in innocence means observing what’s going on around us by being child-like.
+We observe the world through the eyes of a child.
+This will make us pay attention to all the wonderful, miraculous things that are happening around us.
+The more child-like we are, the more we’ll recognise what a wonderful life we have.

 - Get enough sleep every night.
 Lack of sleep throws us off our game so easily and we seldom recover until we have caught up on our sleep.
-Trying to force ourselves to get through a day when we haven’t had enough sleep is hard and can be extremely unproductive.
-More and more research are concluding that adults require around eight hours of sleep every night.
+Trying to force ourselves to get through a day when we haven’t had enough sleep is hard and can be unproductive.
+More and more research conclude that adults require around eight hours of sleep every night.

 - Be active throughout the day.
-In the modern world, we spend so much time sitting down when we do work.
-Our bodies are designed to be active so if our jobs require us to sit down a lot, we must ensure we are keeping our bodies engaged and active.
-Short walks or stretches throughout the day are helpful plus we must also engage is some form of physical activity numerous times per week.
-Again, it is our responsibility to find what is optimal for us in order to help us stay more present throughout the day.
+In the modern world, we spend so much time sitting down when we work.
+Our bodies are designed to be active so if our jobs require us to sit down a lot, we must ensure we’re keeping our bodies engaged and active.
+Short walks or stretches throughout the day are helpful and we must also engage in some form of physical activity numerous times per week.
+Again, it’s our responsibility to find what’s optimal for us to help us stay more present throughout the day.

 - Practice being grateful daily.
 This could well be one of the most valuable habits we can form.
 Being grateful automatically shifts the vibration we’re in and puts us in a more receptive and appreciative state.
-No matter what we’re experiencing at any given moment, being grateful will help us appreciate all the good things that are happening to us and are around us all the time.
+No matter what we’re experiencing, being grateful will help us appreciate all the good things that are happening to us and are around us all the time.

-The benefits of mindfulness cannot be denied.
+We cannot deny the benefits of mindfulness.
 The key is to get started now.
 All it takes is to start with one thing and then add more as time goes on.
-If we incorporate these habits into our daily practices, we will feel a lot better and ultimately be a lot happier.
+If we incorporate these habits into our daily practices, we’ll feel a lot better and ultimately be a lot happier.
 Isn’t that what we really want?

 Question: What is another easy way to practice mindfulness every day?